 Buen Camino, Skedaddlers!
 For centuries pilgrims and travellers have made their way on a vast network of routes across Europe, to reach the shrine of St James at the cathedral of Santiago de Compostela in Galicia.

-Most who take on the journey are drawn by its spiritual lure, but the Camino has so much to offer.
-Outdoor enthusiasts are increasingly taking to the trail in search of a rewarding challenge that offers an unrivalled sense of comradery and achievement.
+Many who take on the journey are still drawn by its spiritual lure, but the Camino has so much to offer.
+Outdoor enthusiasts are increasingly taking to the trail in search of a rewarding challenge that offers an unrivalled sense of camaraderie and achievement.